 Permanent residence date

 You need to know the date your permanent residency started.
-The date depends on if you were in or outside Australia when we granted you a permanent residence visa:

 Lawful residence date